View your shopping cart.

 Banner Message

-Please note: We are working on getting our inventory accurately represented on our site while we are in our temporary location.
+Please note: Due to the renovations happening to the Pritzker building, the bookstore is in a temporary location without full access to the inventory.
 There might be items that appear online that are not currently accesible to us to ship to you.
 If you order these items, you will be refunded and the rest of your order will ship.
 Feel free to contact us with any questions.

 Freshman Seminar, First Semester